MuhammadSabah/Frisp/README.md

 • Like and reply to comments.

 • Search for specific users and view their profile.

+• Send messages to other users and add them to your chat list.
 ```

 ## ✅ Roadmap :